jay-euints/biont-docs-temp/faq.md

 ### What's the supply?

 The pool is sized to allow generous mint runs.
-There is no fixed hard cap; the pool can be replenished by the protocol owner. v2 is intentionally not running scarcity-by-supply — scarcity comes from reputation and lineage, not from how many were minted.
+There is no fixed hard cap; the pool can be replenished by the protocol owner. v2 is intentionally not running scarcity-by-supply, scarcity comes from reputation and lineage, not from how many were minted.

 ### Can I pick my archetype?